Who Knew Sugar-Free Could Taste So Sweet?

 Baking with Stevia

-Stevia, made from the stevia plant, contains zero calories or carbohydrates so it’s a keto-friendly sugar substitute.
+Stevia, made from the stevia plant, contains zero calories so it’s a good sugar substitute.
 It can be found in powdered or liquid form.

-The taste of stevia is also slightly different from sugar, so it’s great to use in recipes that contain fruit, which provides flavor and acts as a sweetener and bulking ingredient.
+The taste of stevia is also slightly different from sugar, so it’s great to use in recipes that contain fruit, which provides flavor and acts as a sweetener.
 Try replacing sugar with Splenda Stevia Sweetener in fruity pie fillings, banana bread, and fruit crisps.

 Stevia is good for baking moist and delicious cookies and cakes.
 Just note that it won’t quite brown the same way sugar does.
 For baked goods like cookies and muffins where browning and caramelization are desired, you may want to try allulose as it browns and caramelizes like sugar.